unbit/uwsgi-opentsdb/README.md

 The plugins exposes a stats pusher for sending metrics to an opentsdb server

-the syntax of the stats pushers is:
+the syntax of the stats pusher is:

 ```sh
 --stats-push opentsdb:<addr> <tags>